divmi/InstaCart/README.md

 CMPE-255 Main Project Team-8
 This repository is for the project-Instacart Market Basket Analysis.
 It consists of data cleaning, exploratory data analysis,data visualization and machine learning algorithms developed for the project.

+# Project Team Members:
+Akhila Kumari Puppala - akhila.puppala@sjsu.edu

+Ashwin Kumar - ashwin.kumar01@sjsu.edu

+Divya Mittal - divya.mittal@sjsu.edu

+Steps to run the project:

+Clone the repository into your local directory
+Open Google Colab or Jupyter Noetbooks
+Upload the .ipynb file
+Download the dataset and upload in the google colab local directory Execute the code

 # Data Sources:
 Instacart open-sourced 3 Million of their Instacart Orders.
 This data is also available on Kaggle: https://www.kaggle.com/c/instacart-market-basket-analysis/data